cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

 The proper registration of the application callbacks in the local `IBCRouter`, is responsibility of the chain.
 While the registration of the client under the key channelId is part of the setup procedure.
-Without the execution of registration process, the packets cannot be processed by the application.
+Note that without the execution of registration process, the packets cannot be processed by the applications.

 - The `MAX_TIMEOUT_DELTA` is intendend as the max, absolute, difference between currentTimestamp and timeoutTimestamp that can be given in input to `sendPacket`.